 1. The Company provides employees with health, prescription drug, dental, vision, life/accidental death and dismemberment, short term and long-term disability benefits (the “Benefits Program”) and participation in the Company’s enhanced 401k plan (the “Retirement Program”).
 Each benefit has a premium cost to the employee and eligible employees can choose the coverage(s) appropriate for them.
 Changes to specific benefits, carriers or providers or premium costs to the employees, or the elimination of same or any equivalent changes made in the Retirement Program, which the Company makes for non-union employees will apply to bargaining unit members.
 The Company will provide the Union with at least thirty (30) days’ notice of such changes and shall meet and discuss them with the Union upon request.
 Employees covered by this Agreement will be offered the benefits specified in this Article on the same terms and with the same conditions as they are offered to non-union employees generally.

 2. Up to forty (40) hours of sick leave is available to employees annually, subject to the attendance policy in Article 9, Section 8.
 The forty (40) hours is intended to cover the waiting period prior to short-term disability.
 In the event of a short-term disability claim, available hours may be applied to the waiting period at the discretion of the employee.
 No employee may take less than 4 hours of sick leave when calling out before the start of his or her shift.
 An employee who has reported for his or her shift and becomes ill during that shift may use sick leave for the remaining balance of that shift, to the extent that the employee has not exhausted his or her 40 hours of sick leave.
-In order to receive sick pay for an absence that occurs the day before, the day of or the day after a holiday, the employee must submit documentation from a .
+In order to receive sick pay for an absence that occurs the day before, the day of or the day after a holiday, the employee must submit documentation from a health care professional.

 a.
 The forty (40) hours of sick leave will be prorated for new hires.
 New hires shall be credited with four hours on the first of each month following their date of hire, during their first calendar year, not to exceed forty (40) hours.